JP EN

 Fig. 2

-Regarding the operation of the division, we have set “advanced interface measurements/theoretical analyses”, “stimuli-responsive interfaces”, and “biointerfaces” as priority themes, and promote research development with an awareness of collaboration between members while utilizing their specialties (Fig. 2).
+(Fig. 2).
 In particular, we will promote further collaboration between experts in both materials fabrication and theory in order to understand and utilize dynamics at interfaces as described above.
 In addition, we will work on creating a system that feeds back the results obtained in one material system to other systems and utilizes them.
 We will develop the results of “only at TUS”, and integrate collaborations within the group, and in the future, we will open up new research areas by the entire division and lead to the acquisition of external research funds.
-We will also continue the cooperation with industry that we have cultivated so far, and promote activities such as seminars.
+We will also continue the cooperation with industry that we have cultivated so far, and continue activities such as cooperating with open colleges.
 As for international activities, we aim to effectively coordinate the efforts of individual members so far and develop the division into an international base.
+We will continue the activities such as research presentations in English by graduate students at the summer symposium.
+We also start activities to publish an English book on dynamics of interfaces.